y330/FragmentQR/README.md

 1. **Android works**(check browsers below)
 2. **iOS doesn't work**
+3. **IPadOS to be determined**

+Link that is copied to clipboard
-3. **IPadOS to be determined** retty much the same browsers work on Mac, Windows, and Linux but still check to make sure whoever you send the link to is running one of the OS/browser combination below.
+1. Pretty much the same browsers work on Mac, Windows, and Linux but still check to make sure whoever you send the link to is running one of the OS/browser combination below.